What you can and can’t do about prescription drug use at work

 Employers must also remember that the Americans with Disabilities Act (ADA) limits employers' rights to make medical inquiries of employees and applicants.
 What follows are several relatively common questions employers have with regard to prescription drug use by employees.

-To make a medical inquiry, the employer would need to be able to demonstrate that an employee’s inability or impaired ability to perform the essential functions of his or her job will result in a direct threat to him/herself or to others.
+To make a medical inquiry, the employer would need to be able to demonstrate that an employee is unable to perform the job’s essential functions because of a medical condition or the employee will pose a direct threat to him/herself or to others because of a medical condition.

 To show that a direct threat exists, the employer would need to show that there is a significant (and current) risk of substantial harm.
 The risk may not be based on speculation; it must be based on objective medical or other factual evidence regarding a particular individual.
 Even if the employer determines that a significant risk of substantial harm exists, it would need to consider whether the risk can be eliminated or reduced below the level of a direct threat with a reasonable accommodation.